wacncontent/CustomizeTool/output/includes/virtual-machines-Linux-tutorial-log-on-attach-disk.md

 On Linux, the Resource Disk is typically managed by the Azure Linux Agent and automatically mounted to **/mnt/resource** (or **/mnt** on Ubuntu images).
 On the other hand, on Linux the data disk might be named by the kernel as `/dev/sdc`, and users will need to partition, format and mount that resource.
 Please see the [Azure Linux Agent User Guide](/documentation/articles/virtual-machines-linux-agent-user-guide) for more information.

->[AZURE.NOTE] Don’t store data on the resource disk.
-This disk provides temporary storage for applications and processes and is used to store data that you don’t need to keep, such as swap files.
+>[AZURE.NOTE] Donât store data on the resource disk.
+This disk provides temporary storage for applications and processes and is used to store data that you donât need to keep, such as swap files.
 Data disks reside Azure Storage as .vhd files in page blobs and provide storage redundancy to protect your data.
 For details, see [About Disks and Images in Azure](http://msdn.microsoft.com/zh-cn/library/jj672979.aspx).

 1. If you have not already done so, sign in to the Azure Management Portal.